University of Southern Philippines Foundation: Historical background

 All the above expansions caused the Mabini Campus to extend itself to V. Gullas (formerly Manalili) and P. Burgos streets, where the Sanson and Doña Beatriz Hall that housed the Elementary Department, the Gonzales Hall that housed the College of Engineering, and the Home Economics Building are located.

 In 1959, the stockholders agreed to dissolve the original stock corporation and converted USP into a non-stock, non-profit foundation.
 On May 28, 1959, it was officially registered with SEC as the University of Southern Philippines Foundation.

 Envisioning the eventual congestion at the Mabini Campus and noting the trend of dispersal among educational institutions in the suburbs, Don Agustin Jereza in 1962 established the USP Lahug Campus, which is located in Salinas Drive.
-The Lahug Campus is now the main campus of the University.
+The Lahug Campus is now the main campus of the university.

 USP founder, Engr.
 Agustin Jereza died in 1968, leaving behind a rich legacy of educational opportunities.
 His heirs have picked up the challenge and are exerting every effort to perpetuate the ideals of the university as envisioned by the founder.

 In 1970, Engr.
 Oscar Jereza Sr. formally assumed the position as the President of the University of Southern Philippines.
 During the same year, the Master of Laws was offered and in 1975, Master of Science in Social Work was added in the graduate school curricular offerings.

-In 1977, the University celebrated its Golden Jubilee.

 In 1986, the Graduate School expanded with the opening of the Doctor of Education program.

 On January 25, 1989, fire gutted the Administration Building at the Mabini Campus that housed the library and the administrative offices.
-In 1989-90, the University President, Engr.
-Oscar Jereza Sr., announced the decision reached by the Board of Trustees to temporarily stop operations in all levels at the Mabini Campus.
+In 1989–90, the University President, Engr.
+Oscar Jereza Sr., announced the decision reached by the board of trustees to temporarily stop operations in all levels at the Mabini Campus.
 This was aimed at cutting down on cost by concentrating in one campus; that is, the Lahug Campus.
-Recognizing the moral obligation of the institution towards the students, classes were conducted for all graduating students at the Lahug Campus during 1990-91.
+Recognizing the moral obligation of the institution towards the students, classes were conducted for all graduating students at the Lahug Campus during 1990–91.
 No new enrollees, however, were admitted to college.

-By 1991-92, the university, under the leadership of the new president, Dr. Ronald R. Duterte, decided to reopen college operations phasing in the courses by year levels; that is, first year of all recognized courses was offered during this school year; first and second year by 1992-93, and so on until all years are opened.
+By 1991–92, the university, under the leadership of the new president, Dr. Ronald R. Duterte, decided to reopen college operations phasing in the courses by year levels; that is, first year of all recognized courses was offered during this school year; first and second year by 1992–93, and so on until all years are opened.